51st Berlin International Film Festival

 The 51st annual Berlin International Film Festival was held from February 7 to 18, 2001.
 The festival opened with war-drama film Enemy at the Gates by Jean-Jacques Annaud.
 70 mm restored version of Stanley Kubrick's 1968 Sci-fi film 2001: A Space Odyssey was the closing film of the festival.

-The Golden Bear was awarded to French-British film Intimacy directed by Patrice Chéreau.
-The retrospective dedicated to German-Austrian filmmaker, screenwriter Fritz Lang was shown at the festival.
+The Golden Bear was awarded to Intimacy, directed by Patrice Chéreau.

-Jury
+The retrospective section was dedicated to German-Austrian filmmaker Fritz Lang.

+Juries

 The following people were announced as being on the jury for the festival: